kacorcoran/HPU_Observe/README.md

 ```sh
 > python setup.py
 ```
-Below is a sketch (with a key) of the file structure that is created and subsequently used by HPU_Reduce.
-You will have to place your raw science frames in the ```raw_frames``` directory for HPU_Reduce to run.
-Calibration frames can be placed in the ```cal_frames``` directory directly or you can sort them into their respective subdirectories if you wish.
+Below is a sketch (with a key) of the file structure that is created by setup.py and subsequently used by HPU_Reduce.
+Simply place all of your USEABLE science and calibration frames (i.e., you removed or fixed files that have incorrect headers or data problems such as star-smearing from tracking turning off) in the top directory and they will be sorted into their respective directories.
+You can also sort the frames into their respective directories by hand if that's your cup of tea.
 Calibration frames are not necessary for HPU_Reduce to run, but you must specify this in the ```analysis_configs``` file using ```"calibration": false```.
 You do not have to use this file structure if you don't like it - just make the modifications that suit your workflow.

 Directory Key:<br/>
 (T) = Top directory       (I) = Intermediate directory      (S) = Subdirectory